Born July 25, 1919. In June '41, graduated from Univ of Pittsburgh with BS in Aeronautical

 in Air Corps Sept '41, graduated Class 42D at Kelly Field April '42.
 Assigned

-P-38 training at Paine Fd Washington, in P-38 Pursuit Grp patrolled Northwest
+P-38 training at Paine Field in a P-38 Pursuit Group patrolling the northwest

 pilots with the 39th Fighter Squadron in September.